murmcraft/bioinfo_rnd_task/README.md

     0.99 \
     /scripts
 ```
-where `NA12878_bqsr.bam` is input BAM filename, `NA12878_quality` is output filename prefix, `Homo_sapiens.GRCh37.dna.primary_assembly.fa` is the reference genome fasta file, `0.99` is the subsampling fraction (here 99 %, because the test dataset is extremely small, but for a full WGS dataset one should choose a small value e.g. 0.20 depending on the size of the input data), and `/scripts` is the path to scripts directory.
+where `${WKD}/base-quality-score-recalibration/NA12878_bqsr.bam` is the path to input BAM file, `NA12878_quality` is an output filename prefix, `Homo_sapiens.GRCh37.dna.primary_assembly.fa` is the reference genome fasta file, `0.99` is the subsampling fraction (here 99 %, because the test dataset is extremely small, but for a full WGS dataset one should choose a small value e.g. 0.20 depending on the size of the input data), and `/scripts` is the path to scripts directory.

-Resulting output files at `${WKD}/alignment-quality-metrics/`:
+**Resulting output files** at `${WKD}/alignment-quality-metrics/`:
 - `NA12878_bqsr.<date>.BAM_QC_report.html`, BAM quality metrics report
 - `NA12878_quality_alignment.metrics`, alignment metrics summary used for the HTML report table
 - `NA12878_quality_qscore.metrics`, base quality score distribution